liftoff/HumanInput/README.rst

      "cut", "copy", "paste", "select", "mousedown", "mouseup", "touchstart", "touchend"]

+Note About Event Names
+  If you use an event name that doesn't have a corresponding ``HI._<eventname>`` (note the underscore) function HumanInput will use the ``HI._genericEvent()`` function when the event gets added via ``addEventListener()``.
+The idea here being to future-proof HumanInput:  Browser vendors added a new top-level (window) 'foo' event?
+No problem...
+HumanInput will ``trigger('window:foo', theNewEvent)`` if you add it to 'listenEvents' even though nothing specific has been written to handle it yet!

-Note
+Note About Simulated Events
-  Only events that have a matching ``HI._<eventname>`` (note the underscore) function get added via ``addEventListener()``.
   Some listenEvents may be 'simulated events' that are emitted by different mechanisms.
 For example, there's no way to listen for gamepad events via ``addEventListener()`` so the gamepad plugin uses its own event loop to detect and emit 'gamepad' events (which are aliased to 'gpad' to save some typing).
+To get the details about that see the Gamepad Plugin section.

 Filtering
 ---------